 Many of us have not seen our own tendons…thank goodness…but you have seen chicken tendons.
 They are white and rubbery, while the flesh is pink and soft and ours are the same.

-Tendons are more difficult to heal due to their inherent reduced vascularity.
+Tendons are more difficult to heal due to inherent reduced vascularity.
 What this means is that they do not have significant blood flow through them.
 Why is this important?
 This is important to know because the blood is the component of our bodies that helps aid in healing our tissues and cells.
 The healing properties are carried in the blood and the damaged tissues are targeted for repair.
 So that all sounds like bad news…and it has been so far…

 There has been recent research by scientist Keith Baar, showing that stretching of ligament leads to an increase in collagen resulting in repair.
 He was able to show that stretching the ligament for 10 minutes results in rebuilding within the tendon.
 Baar focused on searching for collagen that is most easily utilized by the body for the repair.
 He settled on good old, readily available food grade gelatin.
 Yes, Jello.
 Through further investigation he was able to discover that pairing 15 grams with Vitamin C taken about an hour before a mini work-out improves the repair rate of the tendon/connective tissue.
 This science supports that gelatin augments the effects of exercise on the tissue.